-Ateneum Art Museum is the national gallery of Finland.
+Ateneum Art Museum is part of the Finnish National Gallery.
 Its purpose is to care for, build up, study and present the most important art collection in Finland.
 Through its exhibitions and other activities, Ateneum promotes knowledge and appreciation of the visual arts and our cultural heritage.

 Even the Ateneum building itself, designed by architect Theodor Höijer and inaugurated in 1887, is something of a national monument.

 Normal admission 12 €

 Children under 18 years free admission